apache/incubator-kie-docs/README.md

 * `_artifacts`: Directory with document attributes that render according to target output (community or enterprise).
 * `_images`: Directory with all images used in the documentation, divided into sub-directories by subject matter.
-* `assemblies`: (For Red Hat enterprise publications only) List of assembly folders used by the Red Hat Business Automation documentation team to build content for the Red Hat Customer Portal.
 * `doc-content`: Directory with all ADOC content files, specifically in `doc-content/kogito-docs/src/main/asciidoc`.
 This directory contains the following types of ADOC files:

-  * **Module files**: Topic files that are classified as concepts (prefix `con-`), references (prefix `ref-`), or procedures (prefix `proc-`), typically with a single heading per file.
-For example, the procedure `= Creating and editing DMN models in the Kogito DMN modeler` is written as a single ADOC file with an anchor ID `[id='proc-creating-dmn-models_{context}']` and file name `proc-creating-dmn-models.adoc`.
-The `_{context}` variable in the anchor ID enables the module file to be reused in multiple chapter files.

-    For module file examples, explore the sub-directories in [`doc-content/../asciidoc`](https://github.com/kiegroup/kie-docs/tree/master-kogito/doc-content/kogito-docs/src/main/asciidoc).
+  * **Chapter files**: Chapter files (prefix `chap-`) formatted to accommodate a modular documentation structure that is generated separately from this source repository for Red Hat enterprise documentation.
 For more information about modular documentation conventions, see the Red Hat [`modular-docs`](https://github.com/redhat-documentation/modular-docs) repository in GitHub.

-    If these specifics for module files are unclear to you, use an existing module file as a starting template and write what makes sense to you.
+If any formatting conventions are unclear to you, use existing content as a starting template and write what makes sense to you.
 The `kie-docs` documentation team can work with the content that you contribute.
-  * **Chapter files**: Chapter files (prefix `chap-`) that list module files with `include` statements and contain any additional introductory content for that chapter.
   * **Index file**: Single index file (`index.adoc`) that lists chapter files with `include` statements and contains any additional introductory content for the Kogito documentation as a whole.

+* `titles-enterprise`: Directory for testing Red Hat enterprise documentation.
+This directory is used internally by Red Hat technical writers only.

 # Contributing to Kogito documentation